-Employment tribunals are independent judicial bodies with the power to pass judgement on disputes over employment rights.
-Whilst not as formal as a court, the decision of an employment tribunal is legally binding.
+An Employment Tribunal is an independent judicial body with the power to pass judgement on disputes over employment rights.
+Whilst not as formal as a court, the decision of an Employment Tribunal is legally binding.

 - Unfair dismissal